 Difference in Pay

-Salaries: According to the Bureau of Labor Statistics, a Nurse Practitioner will earn an annual median salary of $92,670.
-This is dependant on a few variables such as where they work and years of experience.
-A Clinical Nurse Specialist earns a median salary of $80,000 with the same variables as the Nurse Practitioner.
-A CNS with over 20 years can make over $72/hour.
+Salaries: According to the Bureau of Labor Statistics, a Nurse Practitioner will earn an annual median salary of $124,680 in 2022.
+This is dependent on a few variables such as where they work and years of experience.
+A Clinical Nurse Specialist earned a mean salary of $89,010 with the same variables as the Nurse Practitioner.

 A Nurse Practitioner needs to be self-driven because they work more independently.
 Clinical Nurse Specialists should be team players.
 Depending on personality type can help determine which career to choose.
 Either way, the career of a Clinical Nurse Specialist and a Nurse Practitioner are rewarding.